Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 If you absolutely don’t want to do this, you can try method #3.
 I’m not guaranteeing that it will work, but some drakes do give up after being met with a broom every time they try to attack.
 I don’t mean hitting him with the broom, just placing it as a blockage, or lightly shoving him away with it.
 You can also use a back scratcher, short PVC pipe, a piece of cardboard, or even a water gun (many ducks hate being sprayed with a water gun).

 However, if you’re struggling with a sexually aggressive drake, one that is interested in mating you, the broom technique is actually the best.
 There’s no point in winning a dominance fight with him, because he doesn’t even think you’re a drake.
 Get him some girls to keep him happy, if at all possible, and then block all his attacks.
-Eventually he’ll give up when he realizes that you are an impossible target.
+Eventually he may give up when he realizes that you are an impossible target.

 A few other tips: